kmrk/t3-lucia-iots/README.md

-## Changes
+## Derived from create-t3-turbo
-template project that makes t3-turbo easy to use (with my non-vercle-cloud side-projects)
+Boilerplate that makes t3-turbo easy to use (with my non-vercle-cloud side-projects)
   - nextjs
   - expo
   - trpc